H1B Cap Exempt Employers in 2025 | How To Find Exempt Jobs

 • No predetermined employment start dates

-In the past, our office has received a few inquiries as to the process or procedures when moving from a cap-exempt job to a non-cap exempt employer.
+In the past, our office has received a few inquiries as to the process or procedures when moving from a cap-exempt job to a non-cap-exempt employer.
 A few factors must be kept in mind if you find yourself in this position.
 The first is that you will be counted against the cap if you decide to make the switch.
-In other words, you’ll need to enter the H-1B visa lottery and hope your petition is submitted in either the regular category or advanced degree category.
+In other words, you’ll need to enter the H-1B visa lottery and hope your petition is submitted in either the regular category or the advanced degree category.

 Does Premium Processing Make Me Cap-Exempt?